yassine-ramla/my_leetcode_solutions/python/to_follow_up.md

 12. try other solutions 345.
 Reverse Vowels of a String
 13. try other solutions 349.
 Intersection of Two Arrays
 14. try other solutions 350.
 Intersection of Two Arrays II
+15. try other solutions 374.
+Guess Number Higher or Lower
+16. try other solutions 387.
+First Unique Character in a String